munificent/craftinginterpreters/book/scanning.md

 </aside>

-With that in place, our application shell is ready.
+With some rudimentary error handling in place, our application shell is ready.
 Once we have a Scanner class with a `scanTokens()` method, we can start running it.
 Before we get to that, let's get more precise about what tokens are.

 ## Lexemes and Tokens